Why Do Development Training?

 Roughly half of those who study for a doctorate actually go on to be employed as researchers, with less half of that group becoming university teachers and/or researchers but others will go into a variety of different kinds of work.
 Employers look for people with skills that can be applied in a work environment, and when they interview you, they will certainly ask you about much more than just the details of your research.
 They are more interested in what transferable skills you have learned than about your thesis content per se.

-Working as a postgraduate researcher is a hard but very rewarding experience that is likely to have an impact on the rest of your working life, which as a consequence of the Covid-19 pandemic, may be very different to what went before.
+Being a postgraduate researcher is a hard but very rewarding experience that is likely to have an impact on the rest of your working life.
 To make the most of your research degree studies, you need to develop a range of skills that not only help with the process of completing the PhD but that will help the development of your future career, in whatever field that may be.
 Widely applicable skills training is an important part of the process of preparing yourself for future employment and for using the research knowledge and skills you will have acquired for the benefit of society.

 Professor Rosemary Deem, Doctoral School Director (Quality, Enhancement and Inclusion)